Embassy of the Philippines, Copenhagen: Staff and activities

-Many of its activities center around strengthening the deepening economic ties between the Philippines and Denmark, which were instrumental in leading to the mission's opening.
-These include encouraging imports of Philippine coffee in Denmark and other Scandinavian countries, hosting networking events to connect Danish small and medium-sized enterprises to economic opportunities in the Philippines and supporting Filipino-run businesses in the country.
-The embassy has also organized seminars for the Filipino community and coordinating with Danish companies, such as Maersk, that employ a large number of Filipinos.
+Many of its activities center around strengthening the deepening economic ties between the Philippines and Denmark, which were instrumental in the mission's opening.
+These include encouraging imports of Philippine coffee in Denmark and other Scandinavian countries, hosting networking events to connect Danish small and medium-sized enterprises to economic opportunities in the Philippines and supporting Filipino-run businesses.
+The embassy has also organized seminars for the Filipino community and coordinated with Danish companies, such as Maersk, that employ many Filipinos.

 In addition to its activities in Copenhagen, the embassy has conducted consular outreach activities in other parts of Denmark, including a 2019 event in Greenland – the first outreach activity in the territory in nearly two years.